 Vindicated by Reruns: Possibly the Trope Codifier.
 It was a modest ratings success until NBC developed the habit of switching its timeslot around.
 The extensive rewriting of scripts and lack of immediate success made many of its more talented writers leave, which caused the quality to slip noticeably in a short time.
 It was cancelled after the second season, but quickly Un-Canceled following an extensive letter-writing campaign from its fans.
 The third season saw even worse ratings, and NBC cancelled it for real.
 Shortly afterwards, American television industry discovered the use of demographics.
 When stations noticed that, according to the new standards of how ratings were calculated, Star Trek should have been one of the most successful shows on TV (and that NBC had killed what could have been their golden goose), they were rushing to throw on Star Trek reruns to attract the young demographic that it had been popular with.
 It didn't take many years of reruns before the show's modest fanbase grew into a force to be reckoned with.
 The rest is history.

 Wag the Director: The story is that William Shatner spent a lot of time taking lines away from other actors.
 Things worsened when the movies became popular.
 Think about it: Nichelle Nichols, who doesn't get a lot of work, gets maybe 12 lines in the whole movie.
-That's it, that's her acting job for this decade.
+That's her acting job for this decade.
 Apparently, Shatner was always sidling up to directors and saying things like, "You know, this scene really doesn't make much sense.
 It would be so much more dramatic if you just went into tight close-up on me, and then I could say the line, instead of Nichelle."

 When called out on it, his response was always the same: I was just trying to make the best, most dramatic movie, and that simply meant more of me.
 His castmates could do nothing as their roles were whittled down to nothing.
 You could say that it was sour grapes, but consider this: Shatner has always said that he wasn't the only star of the show, that the show revolved around him and Nimoy.
 But none of the actors hate Nimoy.
 Because he didn't treat them like extras.